-In this article, we review some sample behavioral interview questions, provide example responses and give you the strongest answering method to help you make a good impression on your prospective employer.
+In this article, we review some sample behavioral interview questions with example responses and share some useful tips to help you make a good impression on prospective employers during a behavioral interview.

 What are behavioral interview questions?

-Behavioral interview questions are interview questions that assess your actions and reactions in a given professional setting or situation.
+Behavioral interview questions assess your actions and reactions in a specific professional setting or situation.
 These questions usually begin with phrases such as, "Tell me about a time when..." or "Give me an example of..." and often directly relate to key competencies or skills required for the job.
 Behavioral interviews help employers determine your skills and qualities, such as problem-solving, customer service, critical thinking and communication.
 You can structure your answers to these questions using the STAR technique, which includes the following components:

 Situation: Describe a situation in your work experience pertinent to the question.

-Action: What action did you take to address the situation?
+Action: Detail the action you took to address the situation.

 1. Give me an example of a time you had a conflict with a team member.
 How did you handle it?

-2. Tell me about a time you made a mistake that affected a customer.
+2. Tell me about a time you made a mistake at work.
 How did you resolve the problem, and what did you learn from your mistake?

 3. Describe an occasion when you had to manage your time to complete a task.
 How did you do it?